Best Amazon Prime Day PC deals 2022

-Best Amazon Prime Day PC deals 2022Here are the best Prime Day offers for monitors, headsets, mice and other PC accessories.
+Best Amazon Prime Day PC deals 2022Here are the best Prime Day offers for day two, including monitors, headsets, mice and other more.

-Amazon Prime Day 2022 is officially underway, running from today, 12th July, and ending on 13th July at midnight.
-Whether you're looking to swap out an old PC gaming accessory or upgrade your PC setup, our guide will help you navigate the best Prime Day PC deals, so you can get the most value out of your money.
-Right now, you can find all kinds of savings on PC accessories like headsets, keyboards, mice, monitors and more.
+Amazon Prime Day 2022 enters day two, but there's no slow down in discounts.
+If it's new PC parts you're after - whether components or accessories - then this guide will help you navigate the best Prime Day PC deals on offer.
+Day two brings extra discounts on headsets and mice, especially.

 We're updating this guide throughout the massive two-day sale, but make sure to follow the Jelly Deals Twitter account to help stay on top of the best Prime Day deals.
 You can also check out our main Prime Day gaming deals hub for all the best savings on PS5, Xbox and Nitendo Switch consoles and discounts on PS4, PS5, Xbox One, Series X and Nintendo Switch games.